Walnut-Theorem-Prover/Walnut/README.md

 <br>

 To run Walnut, first run `build.sh` to build Walnut, then run the `walnut.sh` file.

-Documentation: TODO

-Use the `help;` command to view documentation for all available commands.

 To run Walnut tests, run `build.sh` with the `-t` flag.